 About Me

 Nowadays, my primary research interests are in philosophy of mind and cognitive science, and social philosophy (especially philosophy of race).
 I am working on a book about objects and spaces where cognition meets oppression, such as medical devices, colonialist statues, and photographic technologies.
-My other research areas include experimental philosophy, aesthetics, and bioethics.
+My other research areas include experimental philosophy, experimental philosophy, bioethics, philosophy of language, and aesthetics.
 In addition, I am passionate about all things Taiwan, from music to food to music about food, and also Taiwanese philosophy.

 To learn more, check out my curriculum vitae, or reach out to me via email or Bluesky.